Swope Soccer Village

-Sporting Kansas City's training center was dedicated July 13, 2007 in front of dignitaries from throughout Kansas City along with the team's ownership, players, coaches and officials.
-Located at 63rd and Lewis Rd. in Swope Park (the second largest municipal park in the country), the facility is the product of a unique public-private partnership between the Kansas City Parks and Recreation Department and Sporting Club, the parent organization of Sporting Kansas City.
+Swope Soccer Village was dedicated July 13, 2007 in front of dignitaries from throughout Kansas City along with Sporting Kansas City ownership, players, coaches and officials.
+Located at 63rd and Lewis Rd. in Swope Park (one of the largest municipal parks in the country), the facility is the product of a unique public-private partnership between the Kansas City Parks and Recreation Department and Sporting Club, the parent organization of Sporting Kansas City.

 Sporting Club completed the second phase of construction on the facility in March 2008 with the conversion of Field 6 into an all-weather, lighted synthetic turf field.
 In 2013, a $15.5 million expansion was approved to usher in a new era at the Swope Soccer Village.
-A natural grass championship field opened within four months of breaking ground and served as the site for the Big 12 Soccer Championship in 2013 and 2014.
+Children's Mercy Victory Field, a natural grass field, opened within four months of breaking ground and served as the site for the Big 12 Soccer Championship in 2013 and 2014.